DR AARON SCHRON OD

 Now available Lenses for Myopia Control Using Concept of Peripheral Defocus

 One of the challenges Optometrists and patients have faced over the years, has been controlling the progression of Myopia.
-There are many new and exciting methods that have shown promise in slowing the progression of nearsightedness. |

 Until recently, the treatment strategies for myopia have concentrated on merely correcting vision.
 Latest studies have changed the understanding of myopia: correcting both central and peripheral vision is indicating to be an effective way of slowing down eye growth.
 In a normal eye the image is projected on the retina, both centrally and peripherally